wangd12rpi/FinLoRA/rebuttal/Ff4b.md

 ## Q2 Full fine-tuning vs LoRA baseline

-A full-parameter fine-tuning baseline would indeed give an upper bound on performance and clarify the trade-off against parameter efficient methods.
-Due to limited compute we could not finish full fine-tuning before the rebuttal deadline.
+A full-parameter fine-tuning baseline would give an upper bound on performance and clarify the trade-off against parameter efficient methods.
+Due to limited computation resource we could not complete full fine-tuning.
-We have started a full fine-tuning run for XBRL Analysis and plan to include the results in the camera-ready version.

-Our main contribution is a benchmark that compares several parameter efficient approaches such as LoRA, QLoRA, and DoRA in a demanding financial context.
-These methods remain the only practical option for many financial institutions that lack large compute clusters.
+Our main contribution is a benchmark that compares several LoRA methods in the financial context.
+These methods remain the only practical option for financial institutions that have limited computational resources.

 ## Concluding answers

 1. Could merging or restructuring tasks help:
    Only when subtasks share both format and objective, as shown by our new experiments.
-We will publish guidelines for dataset merging on our documentation website and release per category adapters on HuggingFace so that future work can explore dynamic routing without retraining from scratch.
+We will publish guidelines for dataset merging on our documentation website and release per-category adapters on HuggingFace so that future work can explore dynamic routing without retraining from scratch.

 2. Need for a full fine-tuning baseline:
-   We could not provide results within the rebuttal period but have already begun full fine-tuning on XBRL Analysis.
+   We could not provide results due to high computational cost.

-   Results will appear in the camera-ready version.
+---

 We appreciate your feedback.
-Your comments led to a clearer view of inter-task transfer and a stronger benchmark.
+Your comments led to a stronger benchmark.